jrog20/FarrierApp/notes.md

 Add to View/Layouts/Application:
 <% if current_farrier %>
-  <a class="navbar-brand" href="<%= farrier_path(current_farrier) %>"><%= current_user.name %>'s profile</a>
+  <a class="navbar-brand" href="<%= farrier_path(current_farrier) %>"><%= current_farrier.first_name %>'s profile</a>
   <a class="navbar-brand" href="/logout">Log Out</a>
 <% else %>
   <a class="navbar-brand" href="<%= new_farrier_path %>">Sign Up</a>
   <a class="navbar-brand" href="/signin">Sign In</a>
 <% end %>

-2) /users/new => Sign-Up, posts to /users/:id
+2) /farriers/new => Sign-Up, posts to /farriers/:id
-3) /sigin => Log-In, posts to /users/:id
+3) /sigin => Log-In, posts to /farriers/:id
-4) /users/:id => Profile page/List of all horses belonging to the logged in Farrier with links to each horse's name Plus a calendar view by month(?) with all current horses scheduled, also with the ability to click on the horse's name to see that horse's info page.
+4) /farriers/:id => Profile page/List of all horses belonging to the logged in Farrier with links to each horse's name Plus a calendar view by month(?) with all current horses scheduled, also with the ability to click on the horse's name to see that horse's info page.
+  -Also on this view, links to create a a) NEW HORSE and b) NEW APPOINTMENT
-5) /horses/new => Farrier creates a new horse, entering all available information about that horse
+5) /horses/new => Farrier creates a new horse, entering all available information about that horse **-This also includes the ability to add a) HORSE'S OWNER and b) HORSE'S BARN**
-6) /horses/:id => Displays all information on that horse as entered by the Farrier, as well as a list of all past and upcoming appointments.
+6) /horses/:id => Displays all information on that horse as entered by the Farrier, as well as a) a list of all past and upcoming appointments and b) BARN INFO and c) OWNER INFO
 7) Log-Out => redirects to home
 8) Should this be nested?
   View a farrier's list of horses => users/:id/horses